leejoonli/code-every-day/log.md

 ## Thoughts

 More SQL command skill building.
 Learned about ROUND, XOR and LENGTH operator and <> which is the equivalent of NOT EQUAL.

+# Day 40 (3/13/2022)

+## Codewars

+Did a Codewars challenge today.
+The challenge was to convert an integer into another integer with two decimal places.

+## Thoughts

+Not a particularly difficult one but one where I learned something about Python.
+I can use :.2f for two decimal places when using an f string.